SamSherrill/games-comparison/README.md

 1b) DONE Getting the data in correctly from backend (this is where we're stuck EOS 7/ 1c) DONE Games component to display when (and only when) game data is loaded after the API call is made

+**I just noticed that Mr. Hat isn't in our local database, but dog hat is.
+I believe that means that searching using a number instead of a vanityURL isn't working.**

 2) Add user button needs to give us an option to compare additional users 2a) DONE The FE API requests we're doing need to be able to make requests for multiple users 2b) DONE Get all old API features brought into this newer version of the app --- ***We want to clean up some console logs in the BE & FE API functions, now that they're all working***
-2c) DONE Add user button needs to add a new field to the DOM (cut off 10 unique users at once) 2d) Need to make a state for the shared games, and pass that down in props to the SharedGamesTable.jsx 2e) Bring it full cirlce & compare the users accurately, the move to (3) for displaying those shared games 2f) Probably move the API requests to a separate file or files, then import them to MainPage
+2c) DONE Add user button needs to add a new field to the DOM (cut off 10 unique users at once) 2d) DONE Need to make a state for the shared games, and pass that down in props to the SharedGamesTable.jsx 2e) DONE Bring it full cirlce & compare the users accurately

-3) Display table of games that all users share
+3) DONE Display table of games that all users share

 4) Pressing Enter should fire the search, same as if "Compare Games" is clicked with the mouse.
 Warning rendered on page if one of the users can't be found.